fullben/java-persistence-benchmark/README.md

 dependencies {
     implementation project(':wss-server-core')
-    // Dependencies for your persistence solution here }
+    // Dependencies of your implementation here
+}
 ```